mattswhelan/examplerepo/README.md

 Follow up by using the `git push --set-upstream origin <branchname>` command to set your new branch to point to origin.

-Use the `git checkout <branchname>` to switch to an existing branch.
+Use the `git checkout <branchname>` command to switch to an existing branch.
 Checking out a branch will change your current working directory to match the contents of that branch.

 ## Fixing mistakes
 ### Git Checkout